CUNY-CL/yoyodyne/README.md

 5. Commit your changes: `git commit -m "your commit message here"`
 6. Push your changes.
 E.g., if your branch is called "release":
     `git push origin release`
+7. Submit a PR for your release and wait for it to be merged into `master`.
-7. Tag the `master` branch's last commit.
+8. Tag the `master` branch's last commit.
 The tag should begin with `v`; e.g., if the new version is 3.1.4, the tag should be `v3.1.4`.
 This can be done:
     -   on GitHub itself: click the "Releases" or "Create a new release" link on the right-hand side of the Yoyodyne GitHub page) and follow the dialogues.
     -   from the command-line using `git tag`.
-8. Build the new release: `python -m build`
+9. Build the new release: `python -m build`
-9. Upload the result to PyPI: `twine upload dist/*`
+10. Upload the result to PyPI: `twine upload dist/*`

 ## References